 “He pours them together in equal share into an udumbara vessel ‘The full of sweet be mixed with the full of sweet’ ‘The full of sap be mixed with the full of sap’ so he says ‘Appropriating a great regal power for the king’ out of sight he prays a prayer asking this regal power for the sacrificer when he says ‘Appropriating a great regal power for the king’.”

-b- As to the manipulation of R̥gvedic stanzas, we may take into consideration three examples, in order to see the actual structure of the texts we are dealing with:
+b- As to the manipulation of R̥gvedic stanzas, I offer three examples which demonstrate the actual structure of the texts we are dealing with:

-b1- In some cases, the editorial process resulted in the changing of the stanzas’ order and the addition of stanzas from another hymn.
-Proferes (2003b) has carried on a throughout analysis of this kind of process in the Yajurvedic mantras MS 4.13.1: 199,2-7; KS 15.12: 218,12-17; TB 3.6.1.1, that are also to be found in AB 2.2 where almost every pāda is followed by a sort of explanation or interpretation.
+b1- In some cases, the editorial process resulted in the changing of the stanzas’ order and the addition of stanzas from other hymns.
+Proferes (2003b) has carried out a throughout analysis of this kind of process in the Yajurvedic mantras MS 4.13.1: 199,2-7; KS 15.12: 218,12-17; TB 3.6.1.1.
+This treatment was also applied to the composition of AB 2.2, where almost every pāda is followed by a sort of explanation or interpretation.
 The R̥gvedic stanzas culled here as mantras are R̥V 3.8.1-3 and 1.36.-13-14.

-We chose to use this case here as a significant example of redactional manipulation of R̥gvedic stanzas, and, at the same time, as a clear evidence that the creation of the liturgical texts continued some poetical features of the earlier tradition.
+I chose to use this case here as a significant example of editorial manipulation of R̥gvedic stanzas, and, at the same time, as clear evidence that the creation of the liturgical texts continued some of the poetic features of the earlier tradition.